BeepIsla/csgo-commend-bot/README.md

 # CSGO Commend Bot

-Allows you to send commends and reports ín CSGO using bots, though commend botting is the focus of it and reporting is just a little side thing.
+Allows you to send commends and reports in CSGO using bots, though commend botting is the focus of it and reporting is just a little side thing.

 **Please view the [Changelog](./CHANGELOG.md) for a list of changes.**